 While correctly interpreting social interactions can be extremely significant in navigating relationships, our perspectives regarding how a biblical author intended his words to function can dramatically shape what we teach for better or for worse.
 For example, what was Paul’s purpose in Romans 4 and Galatians 3 regarding Abram’s faith?
 Did Paul define what constitutes faith or did this apostle defend the principle of faith?
 Or both?

 Paul’s introductory questions and statements in Romans 3:27-28 clarify his goal for the following context in Romans 4.
-His purpose involved defending the validity of the principle that justification comes through faith against the notion that justification can come through the works of the Law.
+His purpose involved defending the validity of the principle that justification (righteousness) comes through faith against the notion that justification can come through the works of the Law.

 To achieve his goal, Paul merely needed to provide an example of someone whose trust in God caused him to be justified.
 Any such example would work.
 If Genesis had included, “By faith Noah, when he was warned about things not yet seen, with reverent regard constructed an ark for the deliverance of his family.
-Through faith he condemned the world and became an heir of the righteousness that comes by faith” (Hebrews 11:7), this would suffice.
+Through faith he condemned the world and became an heir of the justification (righteousness) that comes by faith” (Hebrews 11:7), this would suffice.
 But Genesis does not.
 Paul found another example.
 Since Abraham trusted in God by believing God’s promise and since he was justified without fulfilling any of the Law’s requirements (such as circumcision), Paul confirmed the principle of justification by faith.

 In a similar fashion, the tone and implications of Paul’s introductory questions in Galatians 3:2-5 reveal his objective aimed at drawing the conclusion that Christians have their standing in the Spirit based upon faith.
 Once again, his purpose involved defending faith.
 All of the specific details he mentions press forward toward this goal.

 The English reader can trace Paul’s argument better by following where he used faith.
 Some English translations obscure this by translating Galatians 3:7 with “believe.”
-In Galatians 3:1 and 3:5, Paul asked whether it was “out of faith” that wonderful things had transpired among them.
+In Galatians 3:2 and 3:5, Paul asked whether it was “of faith” that wonderful things had transpired among them.
 He supplies his own answer by appealing to Abram’s example of justification by faith thus enabling him to affirm, “Therefore know that those who are out of faith are sons of Abram” (Galatians 3:7).
 With riveted focus, Paul’s argument defended faith as the means for justification.

 Taken together Romans 4 and Galatians 3 support the ideas that those who have placed their faith in Christ, that is those who have trusted in the Son of God, stand justified before God and are sons of Abram.
 As such, Paul did not outline the details regarding how to rely upon Christ.
 Paul simply defended the principle of faith.